This section only describes the rules for XML

 must act as if elements and attributes were individually appended

 and set respectively so as to trigger rules in this specification

 regarding what happens when an element is inserted into a document

 or has its attributes set.
 [XML] [XMLNS] [DOMCORE]

 Between the time an element's start tag is parsed and the time either the element's end tag is parsed or the parser detects a well-formedness error, the user agent must act as if the element was in a stack of open elements.

 This specification provides the following additional information that user agents should use when retrieving an external entity: the public identifiers given in the following list all correspond to the URL given by this link.
-(This URL is a DTD containing the entity reference declarations for the names listed in the named character references section.)

 -//W3C//DTD XHTML 1.0 Transitional//EN